rapp-project/rapp-api/cpp/DOCUMENTATION.md

 Add new platform user using RAPP-Platform credentials.

 **Input arguments**
-- `std::string creator_username`: Robot admin account username of RAPP-Platform.
+- `std::string creator_username`: Robot admin account username of RAPP-Platform
-- `std::string creator_password`: Robot admin account password of RAPP-Platform.
+- `std::string creator_password`: Robot admin account password of RAPP-Platform
-- `std::string new_user_username`: New user's account username.
+- `std::string new_user_username`: New user's account username
-- `std::string new_user_password`: New user's account password.
+- `std::string new_user_password`: New user's account password
-- `std::string language`: The language choosen by the user.
+- `std::string language`: The language choosen by the user
-- `std::function<void(std::string)> callback`: a callback functor which receive the return values.
+- `std::function<void(std::string)> callback`: a callback functor which receive the return values

 **Return arguments**
 - `std::string suggested_username`: Suggested username if the provided one already exists.